amineross/skaylas-worshippers/README.md

-# SkaylasWorshippers
+# Skaylas Worshippers
- First gamedev journey with Godot 4.2
+First game dev journey with Godot 4.2

+# Usage
+1. Clone repo to your local machine
+2. Open root folder with Godot 4.2
+3. If not automatically done: Open Asset/Scene/main.tscn